-Deep breathing is one of the most effective ways to help manage stress and anxiety.
-It's also easy, convenient - and free!
+Mindful, regulated breathing is one of the most effective ways to help manage stress and anxiety.
+It's also easy, convenient - and free.
+Navy SEALs and firefighters use this technique.
 When we are anxious, stressed, or perceive a threat, the body has an innate "fight or flight" response which activates the sympathetic nervous system.
 We begin to take shallow and rapid breaths directly from our chest (chest breathing).
 This type of breathing changes the distribution of oxygen and carbon dioxide in the body resulting in an increase in heart rate and blood pressure, muscle tension, release of stress hormones and other physical reactions.
 It causes the brain to operate strictly in survival mode, meaning logic and rational thought processes are minimal.
 Because the blood is not being properly oxygenated, long-term shallow breathing can actually keep the body in a cycle of stress and contribute to anxiety and panic attacks.